AvAarsNS/GameOfLifeLegacy/NOTES.md

 ✅ -- shouldCellDie should return Alive or Dead
 ✅ - apply ALIVE / DEAD constants consequently
-✅ - minimize duplication in 'isThereANeighbourAliveSomewhere' functions 🙌 -- Make functions more readable
+✅ - minimize duplication in 'isThereANeighbourAliveSomewhere' functions ✅ -- Make functions more readable
-   -- Add test to make sure guardian is used when checking for a cell outside the universe

-Homework 4: Try to migrate to TypeScript
+🙌 Homework 4: Try to migrate to TypeScript